|107 Redfern St , Sydney + Surrounds, NSW, AU|

 |+61 2 5300 4437|

 Sydney + Surrounds, AU

-Posted by Kirsten Bradley about 9 years ago
+Posted by Kirsten Bradley over 11 years ago

 Over the last couple of months, we’ve been cooking up a re-design of our top food forest with Harris.
 Once we move into our tinyhouse, this food forest will be right outside our back door.
 So we want to get serious about making it a gorgeous place that drips with fun and food.

 Up until now, however, it’s been hard to prioritize this project over everything else (including the building of that back door), so things have been rather slow.
 But thanks to Harris, we now have a design.
 And that takes us a lot closer to realizing this particular patch of abundance.